saidharb/Point-Cloud-Reconstruction/README.md

 ## Other
 ### Experimental notebooks
-In the code directory you can find three experimental jupyter notebooks, which I use to explore and test out scripts and models.
+In the code directory you can find experimental jupyter notebooks, which I use to explore and test out scripts and models.

 ### Report
 In the report directory you can find the slides for my literature research.
 The whole repository is still work in progress.